-What if at the time of your divorce, you decide to decide to keep working together?
+What if at the time of your divorce, you decide to keep working together?
 But down the road, decide, you can longer do it and one of you wants to be bought out?
 How do you go about handling that?

 To say housing is unaffordable in the San Jose metro area is an understatement!
 It took two incomes to barely scrape by while you were married!

 Now that you’re getting a divorce, you’ll both be forced to take that exact same income, and share it across two separate households.
 That’s two mortgages or rent payments, two sets of utilities, two sets of cable TV and Internet bills...
 How will you know if you can make ends meet?

 Let’s say one of you wants to buy the other spouse out of their share of the marital home.

 Given how housing prices have escalated, there may be a significant amount of equity in the house.
 Can you really afford to buy out your ex-spouse?
 And even if you do, can your spouse afford to buy something else in the area?

 What if you’re a “stay-at-home” parent and your income post-divorce is going to consist solely of child support and spousal support?
 Are you really going to be able to afford to remain in the San Jose area?

 We find it’s not uncommon for one spouse to want to move away from Silicon Valley, back to wherever they were originally from, and take the kids with them.
 You’ll need to work through what your parenting plan and child custody arrangement will be if one of you lives in Palo Alto and one of you (and your kids) live in Cleveland, Ohio.